Contests bring out the best and the worst in all of us—the entrants, the judges, the agents or editors.

 I know, I know.
 Oxymoron, but we’re doing a switch on the “fear” words from the five facts about submitting to contests.

 - Protection.
 Mmm, yes.
 Protection.
-Most contests have high guidelines for their judges (or they should!
+Most contests have strong guidelines for their judges (or they should!
 If you’re unsure, then take the power plunge and query them for judges’ guidelines or qualifications).
 This creates a sense of protection for the entrants because the judge knows what they’re looking for and will have your story’s best interest at heart.

 - Empowering.
 And sometimes you’ll get a great score on one score sheet.
 Yay!
 Go you!
 Or maybe you’ll receive a personalize comment from a judge who discloses their name and email address, specifically telling you to contact them when you’ve made changes.
 Ooo!
 (Now, they’re generally not supposed to, but in the faith-based market, judges are also sometimes editors, so they know a good story when they see one; and often reach out to help authors who show promise—in the hopes that the author will one day impress and agent or publishing board.)
 How cool is that?